istarter/ux-ui-notes/README.md

 ### Design Sprints
 The goal of design sprints is to solve a critical design challenge through designing, prototyping, and testing ideas with users.
 At Google, we use design sprints to answer questions, define product directions, figure out cross-team strategies, and even build team culture.
 The Design Sprint is a proven methodology for solving problems through designing, prototyping, and testing ideas with users.
 Design Sprints quickly align teams under a shared vision with clearly defined goals and deliverables.
 Ultimately, it is a tool for developing a hypothesis, prototyping an idea, and testing it rapidly with as little investment as possible in as real an environment as possible.

+- ***Understand***: In the Understand phase, you will create a shared knowledge base across all participants.
+Using the Lightning Talk method, knowledge experts across the business are invited to articulate the problem space from business, user, competitor, and technological angles.
+- ***Define***: In the Define phase, the team evaluates everything they learned in the Understand phase to establish focus.
+This is done by defining specific context and desired outcomes of potential solutions.
+The phase concludes by choosing a specific focus for your Sprint, as well as goals, success metrics, and signals.
+- ***Sketch***: In the Sketch phase, the Design Sprint team generates and shares a broad range of ideas as individuals.
+You will start by looking for inspiration, such as solutions in alternative spaces.
+Then, each Design Sprint participant will individually generate ideas for consideration.
+From there, the team will narrow down ideas as group to a single, well-articulated Solution Sketch per person.
+- ***Decide***: In the Decide phase, the Design Sprint team finalizes the direction or concept to be prototyped.
+Each participant will share their Solution Sketch, and the team will find consensus on a single idea through decision-making exercises.
+The final direction will aim to address the Design Sprint focus.
+- ****Prototype: In the Prototype phase, the Design Sprint team will work together to create a prototype of your concept.
+This is when many decisions are made around what exactly the concept is and includes.
+You will aim to create a prototype that is just real enough to validate, and you will do it really fast!

+In the context of Design Sprint, we use the word “prototype” in a slightly different way than in standard product development.
+A Design Sprint prototype is a facade of the experience you have envisioned in the Sketch phase.
+You are building just what you need to make the prototype real enough to get an authentic response from a potential user in the Validate phase.
+This means mapping out the exact flow for the experience and only building the steps you want to test.
+There is no need to build a full functional back-end or to solve for every flow in your product.

+You can think of your prototype as an experiment in order to test out a hypothesis.
+This means you have to think critically about what you will build in order to get the feedback you need to validate or invalidate your hypothesis.
+Anything can be prototyped in a day if it is clearly mapped out.
+- ***Validate***: In the Validate phase, the Design Sprint team will put your concept in front of users - this is your moment of truth!
+You will gather feedback from users who interact with your prototype, and if relevant, you will conduct stakeholder and technical feasibility reviews.
+You’ll end your Sprint with a validated concept– or an invalidated concept to improve on.
+Either way, you’ve made progress.

 ![image](https://user-images.githubusercontent.com/11480617/199756700-31209ac3-16ac-4b3c-8151-bf63ecbe95c7.png)
 ![image](https://user-images.githubusercontent.com/11480617/199757465-42d60c70-0f12-46fa-96cc-aee6f516d91e.png)